lavary/crunz-ui/README.md

 The parameter `-t public` option refers to the application's public directory - where `index.php` resides.

+As a result, the application will be accessible via `http://localhost:8000`.

 ## Fetching the Events in JSON format

- Crunz-Ui alsp provides a sample route for fetching the added events.
-To get the events in JSON format, just access this URL:  `http://localhost:8000/api/v1/tasks`
+ Crunz-Ui also provides a sample endpoint for fetching the stored events in the database; To get the events in JSON format, just access this URL:  `http://localhost:8000/api/v1/tasks`

 ## Sample Task File

-There is also a sample task file in `tasks/` directory, which shows how to create an event with the task builder.
+There is also a sample "dynamic" task file in `tasks/` directory, which shows how to create the events by using the Crunz-Ui task builder.

 ## Authentiction

-Crunz-Ui doesn't implemented any authentication system.
+Crunz-Ui doesn't implement any authentication system.
 Feel free to implement your desired authentication mechanism for your instance.

 ## If You Need Help